MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 ### 3. DIY enthusiast - Clint

 - Objectives:
-  - Clint is a DIY enthusiast with ambitions to build his own arcade machine.
+  - Clint is a DIY enthusiast with ambitions to build his own arcade cabinet.
   - With some computer knowledge, he wants to create and add his own retro games to the terminal.
 - Challenges:
   - Ensure kernel compatibility with arcade joysticks and buttons for an authentic experience.